needa01/Tic-Tac-Toe/readme.md

 Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine.

-Prerequisites:
+#Prerequisites:
 Make sure you have a web browser installed on your computer.

-Installation
+#Installation:
-Clone the repository:
+>Clone the repository:
 >bash
 >Copy code
 >git clone https://github.com/your-username/tic-tac-toe.git
 >Navigate to the project directory:

 >bash